A Step to Decouple Optimization in 3DGS: More about Related Work

 \section{More about Related Work}

-\paragraph{Redundancy during Optimization} (1) Densification refinement: Several works optimize the densification rule \citep{fang2024mini, mallick2024taming, wang2025steepest}.
-SteepGS \citep{wang2025steepest} mitigates redundancy through optimization-conditioned densification or alleviates sub-optimization by densification, but its reconstruction quality and pruning effectiveness remain inferior to learning-based methods.
-(2) Hand-crafted criterion: importance or redundancy criterion are designed to guide pruning after densification.
-LightGaussian \citep{fan2024lightgaussian} scores each Gaussian by opacity–transmittance–scale product times ray contributions.
-RadSplat \citep{niemeyer2025radsplat} uses the maximum alpha–transmittance product across views. \citep{papantonakis2024reducing} propose the pipeline to prune primitives based on their degree of overlap. {PUP-3DGS\citep{hanson2025pup} proposes a principled sensitivity pruning score which is computed as a second-order approximation of the reconstruction error on the training views.} (3) Learning-based pruning that leverages learning-based strategies to adaptively remove redundant primitives, often via mask.
+\paragraph{Redundancy during Optimization} (1) Densification refinement: Several works refine the densification rule of 3DGS \citep{fang2024mini, mallick2024taming, wang2025steepest}.
+SteepGS \citep{wang2025steepest} mitigates redundancy and alleviates under-optimization by introducing optimization-conditioned densification, but its reconstruction quality and pruning effectiveness remain inferior to those of learning-based methods.
+(2) Hand-crafted criteria: These methods design importance or redundancy criteria to guide pruning after densification.
+LightGaussian~\citep{fan2024lightgaussian} scores each Gaussian using the product of opacity, transmittance, scale, and ray contribution.
+RadSplat \citep{niemeyer2025radsplat} uses the maximum alpha–transmittance product across views. \citep{papantonakis2024reducing} propose a pipeline to prune primitives based on the degree of primitive overlap.
+PUP-3DGS\citep{hanson2025pup} proposes a principled sensitivity pruning score which is computed as a second-order approximation of the reconstruction error on the training views.
+(3) Learning-based pruning: Learning-based methods adaptively remove redundant primitives, often through learnable masks.
 Compact3DGS \citep{lee2024compact} introduces Gaussian masks with L1 regularization on active mask count.
-MaskGaussion \citep{liu2024maskgaussian} models the existence of primitives, or measures the importance via learning. {LP-3DGS\citep{zhang2024lp} redesign the masking function to leverage the Gumbel-Sigmoid method.} (4) Optimization-related operations: Optimization together with additional opacity L1 regularization has become a common technique for redundancy removal, even extending beyond Efficient 3DGS tasks \citep{papantonakis2024reducing, lee2024compact, kheradmand20243d, liu2025deformable, svitov2024billboard}.
+MaskGaussian \citep{liu2024maskgaussian} models the existence of primitives, or measures the importance via learning.
+LP-3DGS\citep{zhang2024lp} redesigns the masking function to leverage the Gumbel-Sigmoid method.
+(4) Optimization-related operations: Optimizing together with additional opacity L1 regularization has become a common technique for redundancy removal, even extending beyond Efficient 3DGS tasks \citep{papantonakis2024reducing, lee2024compact, kheradmand20243d, liu2025deformable, svitov2024billboard}.